On this page

 - have low energy

-- lose interest easily in an activity they usually enjoy
+- lose interest in activities they usually enjoy

 - make a lot of negative comments about themselves